facebookresearch/modem/README.md

 ## Instructions

 We assume that your machine has a CUDA-enabled GPU, a local copy of MuJoCo 2.1.x installed (required for the Adroit/Meta-World domains), and at least 80GB of memory.
 Then, create a conda environment with `conda env create -f environment.yml`, and add `/<path>/<to>/<your>/modem/tasks/mj_envs` to your `PYTHONPATH` (required for the Adroit domain).
 No additional setup required for the DMControl domain.
 You will also need to configure `wandb` and your demonstration/logging directories in `cfgs/config.yaml`.
+Demonstrations are made available [here](https://github.com/facebookresearch/modem/releases/tag/v.0.1.0).
 Once setup is complete, you should be able to run the following commands.

 To train MoDem on a task from **Adroit**: